microsoft/pxt-adafruit/docs/reference/basic/show-leds.md

 ### Parameters

-* `leds` is a [String](/reference/types/string) that shows which LEDs are on and off.
+* `leds` is a [string](/reference/types/string) that means which LEDs are on and off.
-* `ms` is an optional [Number](/reference/types/number) that shows how many milliseconds to wait after showing a picture.
+* `interval` is an optional [number](/reference/types/number) that means how many milliseconds to wait after showing a picture.
-If you are programming with blocks, `ms` starts out as 400 milliseconds.
+If you are programming with blocks, `interval` starts out as 400 milliseconds.

 ### Example

-Open the `basic` card in the Block Editor and select the `show leds` blocks.
+This program shows a picture with the ``show leds`` function.

 ```blocks
 basic.showLeds(`